Pylons/pyramid/docs/designdefense.rst

         gh.add_route(foo, '/foo/')
         gh.run()

-This is a generic mode of operation that is encouraged in the BFG documentation.
+This is a generic mode of operation that is encouraged in the Pyramid documentation.
 Some existing microframeworks (Flask, in particular) allow for it as well.
-None (other than BFG) *encourage* it.
+None (other than Pyramid) *encourage* it.
 If you never expect your application to grow beyond two or three or four or ten modules, it probably doesn't matter very much which mode you use.
 If your application grows large, however, imperative configuration can provide better predictability.

 .. note::

-  Astute readers may notice that BFG has configuration decorators too.
+  Astute readers may notice that Pyramid has configuration decorators too.
 Aha!
 Don't these decorators have the same problems?
+No.
-No.  These decorators do not populate an external Python module when they are executed.
+  These decorators do not populate an external Python module when they are executed.
 They only mutate the functions (and classes and methods) they're attached to.
 These mutations must later be found during a "scan" process that has a predictable and structured import phase.
 Module-localized mutation is actually the best-case circumstance for double-imports; if a module only mutates itself and its contents at import time, if it is imported twice, that's OK, because each decorator invocation will always be mutating an independent copy of the object its attached to, not a shared resource like a registry in another module.
 This has the effect that double-registrations will never be performed.

 Routes (Usually) Need Relative Ordering
 +++++++++++++++++++++++++++++++++++++++